 A first impression might be that Scott's sloppy instrument playing and limited vocal ability suggest he's an amateur in need of more practice.
-Despite his obvious lack of formal training and natural talent, under the surface this self-taught, do-it-all-yourselfer somehow writes and records songs that are surprisingly a good listen anyway.
-The concepts are clever, the messages deep, the stories enchanting, the lyrics excellent, and the simple melodies and instrumentation support them well.
+Despite his obvious lack of formal training and natural talent, under the surface this self-taught, "do-it-all-yourselfer" somehow writes and records songs that are surprisingly a good listen anyway.
+The concepts are clever, the messages deep, the mischievous perspective and storytelling enchanting, the lyrics excellent, and the catchy melodies with sparse instrumentation support them well.
 If you're tired of hearing today's artificially-perfected digital electronic music and singing that compensates for a lack of good songwriting, you might consider the Scott Cooley analog throwback sound a welcome diversion.

 If you're a fan of popular commercial major-label music marketed by large corporations on television and radio, you might not have the patience to even try Scott Cooley.
 If substance appeals to you more than performance, if you favor attitude over musicianship, and you like to discover independent artists who are more like diamonds in the rough, you might want to give Scott Cooley a first (and second) listen.
 Once acquired, it's a taste that makes you crave more.
 Fortunately, Scott's been at it for a long time and remains active, which means there's a large and always growing catalog from which to discover hidden gem songs that will delight you.